bhumilsarvaiya/json-daex/README.md

 # About
 This project is currently in very early stage.
 Please feel free to share any idea to make this package better.

-Currently, you will be able to get index of objects from a JSON array based on the query passed.
+Currently, you will be able to get index of objects or objects from a JSON array based on the query passed.

 # Currently supported functions and query: